Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Should a Small Business Owner Put Themselves on Payroll?

 A business owner has a few options to withdraw income from the business.
-Owners can opt to take a regular salary instead of or in addition to an owner's draw, which is money withdrawn from the company for personal use with no taxes withheld.
+Some owners can opt to take a regular salary instead of or in addition to an owner’s draw, which is money withdrawn from the company for personal use with no taxes withheld.
 When a business owner is on payroll and takes a salary, they are treated as any other W-2 employee.
 Once this salary level is set, it must be paid consistently with the appropriate amount of taxes withheld on both the employee (who, in this case, is the owner) and the business side.

-How Long Does Payroll Take To Process?
+How Long Does Payroll Take to Process?

 With paper checks, employees may have to wait for the check to arrive in the mail and then take it to the bank to deposit, which can take more time.